DianaPajon/QuickBudget/ROADMAP.md

 ### Objectives:
    - Study some react native, make a simple project that calls a backend..
-   - Make a spring boot backend that can listen to the app and transmit the model described in those useless interfaces i wrote.
+   - Make a stub for the business layer.
+   - Add more javadocs.
+Only some packages were written so far.

 ## Development blog

 _(latest post first)_

+### 2022-06-11 20:48

+I added worked a little today on the backend stub.
+Created a basic spring boot project which returns an empty account.
+Also, I could fit the interfaces on a design that seems logical.
+Added javadocs to the packages.
+More documentation is needed.
+Also, I need to create the business layer.

 ### 2022-06-07 23:45